derrickburns/generalized-kmeans-clustering/README.md

 ### Batch Clusterer Usage

+A ```KMeansModel``` can be constructed from any set of cluster centers and distance function.
+However, the more interesting models satisfy an optimality constraint.
+If we sum the distances from the points in a given set to their closest cluster centers, we get a number called the "distortion" or "cost".
+A K-Means Model is locally optimal with respect to a set of points if each cluster center is determined by the mean of the points assigned to that cluster.
+Computing such a ```KMeansModel``` given a set of points is called "training" the model on those points.

-The simplest way to call the batch clusterer is to use the ```KMeans.train``` method, which will return an instance of the ```KMeansModel``` object.
+The simplest way to train a ```KMeansModel``` on a fixed set of points is to use the ```KMeans.train``` method.

-For dense data in a low dimension space using the squared Euclidean distance function, one may simply call KMeans.train with the data and the desired number of clusters:
+For dense data in a low dimension space using the squared Euclidean distance function, one may simply call ```KMeans.train``` with the data and the desired number of clusters:

 ```scala
   import com.com.massivedatascience.clusterer.KMeans